Dark-Legends/SSH/README.md

 # 🛰 SSH
-Hey guys This a bash script tool to connect ssh Easily without any commands
+Hey guys This a bash script tool to connect ssh Easily without any use commands

 # This Tool test on 👨‍💻 :